Which underwater camera should you choose?

 | GPS | YES | YES | NO | NO |

-I’m not going to go into too much detail about these budget waterproof cameras, but you should know that they do exist.
-I’m thinking in particular of people who don’t want to spend a lot of money on this type of camera, but still want to bring back some underwater photos from their holiday.
-This type of waterproof camera could also be very suitable for children.
-I know because I often give my Olympus TG-6 to Louis, who is now 8 years old as I write this, but how can I say, thank goodness it’s shockproof, haha!
+I’m not going to go into too much detail about these budget waterproof cameras, but you should know they do exist.
+I’m thinking in particular of people who don’t want to spend much on this type of camera, but still want to bring back a few underwater photos from their vacation.
+This type of waterproof camera can also be very suitable for children.
+I know because I often give my Olympus TG-6 to Louis, who is now 8 years old as I write this, and let’s just say I’m very glad it’s shockproof, haha!

-If the idea of giving your child a €500 camera sends shivers down your spine, take a look at some of the models below, all of which have very good reviews and cost around €100 or even less.
+If the idea of giving your child a €500 camera sends shivers down your spine, take a look at some of the models below.
+They have good reviews and generally cost around €100 or less.

 Waterproof cameras for kids

-I won’t go into all the possibilities here, but you should know that there are waterproof cameras for children between the ages of 3 and 7.
-Several brands have specialised in this area and offer cameras or small cameras for children for around €40 to €50, which makes them a great Christmas present.
-Here are a few models that I particularly recommend and that have very good reviews.
+I won’t go through every option here, but you should know that there are waterproof cameras designed for children aged roughly 3 to 7.
+Several brands specialize in this niche and offer small cameras for around €40 to €50, which can make a great Christmas gift.
+Here are a few models I particularly recommend and that have very good reviews.

-Here I am, at the end of this comparison of the best waterproof cameras currently on the market.
-I hope that I have enlightened you and that you will now be able to easily choose your next camera for your future adventures.
+That’s it for this comparison of the best waterproof cameras currently on the market.
+I hope it helped you see things more clearly and that you’ll now be able to choose your next camera more easily for your future adventures.
 I’ll see you soon for a new article!
-In the meantime, if you are looking for a small (in size) but not waterproof camera, I invite you to read our complete guide on compact cameras.
-So, who said that choosing a camera was so simple?
+In the meantime, if you’re looking for a small camera that is not necessarily waterproof, I invite you to read our complete guide to compact cameras.
+So, who said choosing a camera was easy?

-See you soon, and until the next article, I wish you beautiful pictures.
+See you soon, and until the next article, I wish you beautiful photos.

 Written by Sylvain PONS